project-koku/koku-metrics-operator/docs/cr-example.md

 The following shows a complete CR and gives a brief description of each spec field.
-Every field is optional.
+Every `spec` field is optional.

 ```
 apiVersion: cost-mgmt.openshift.io/v1alpha1